patrickkunka/mixitup/docs/mixitup.Config.md

 <h2 id="animation">animation</h2>

-A group of properties defining MixItUp's animation and effects settings.
+A group of properties defining the mixer's animation and effects settings.

 ### enable